Youth and Education project

-SOS is coordinating an advocacy project, in collaboration with the United Nations Environment Program (UNEP) and the UNESCO, aiming to work with education and environment ministries to better understand how curriculum change takes place in their countries with the ultimate goal being to see the inclusion of ESD and climate education in the curriculum across all levels of education.
-While UNESCO and UNEP are working to invite and encourage ministers to collaborate in this project, SOS International is leading on convening and supporting student-led organisations and groups of students on the ground to collaborate with ministries in their countries, with a specific focus on higher education.
+SOS is coordinating an advocacy project, in collaboration with the United Nations Environment Program (UNEP) and the UNESCO (WHEC Youth Strategy), USPESD, and Fridays for Future, aiming to work with policymakers to better understand how curriculum change takes place in their countries, with the ultimate goal to include ESD and climate education in the curriculum across all levels of education.
+While UNESCO and UNEP are working to invite and encourage policymakers / ministers to collaborate in this project, SOS International is convening student-led organizations and supporting (groups of) students on the ground to collaborate with policymakers in their countries, with a specific focus on higher education.

 The collaboration started in September 2021 and runs until July 2022.

 The project consists of the following 4 work areas.